palewire/first-python-notebook/docs/prerequisites/virtualenv.rst

     virtualenv --version

-If you don't have it, install it with pip.
+If you don't have it, you can install it with pip.

 .. code-block:: bash